 Going through the life insurance application process reinforced what I had always believed: My husband and I were a team.
 Our household relied on his income for that period in time, but my insurance policy value reflected the impact I had on his professional life.

 Lots of committed partnerships, mine included, can go through phases where one person’s professional growth takes priority.
 Those priorities can switch later so both people have a chance to pursue their career or take more of a supporting role at home.
 If your income goes through a major change, it may be worth reevaluating your coverage needs and updating your policies.

 Being a SAHP may or may not be your long-term plan.
 Maybe you intend to transition back into the workforce once your kids are school age.
-Alternately, life happens and circumstances might force you back into a fulltime job.
+Alternatively, life happens and circumstances might force you back into a full-time job.

 Your policy is there to protect your ability to meet major financial goals, like sending kids to college or paying off your house.
 If your income—and lifestyle—undergo a significant change, you may want to adjust your life insurance coverage accordingly.

 Generally, Woodall says, underwriters will evaluate the additional coverage you plan to buy, but the paperwork might be as simple as an updated application saying your health hasn’t changed since you originally applied.

 “It is important to review life insurance coverage whenever there is a major lifestyle change—the birth of a child, purchase of a new home and additional earned income,” Woodall says.